Buying property in Pretoria?

 Everything you need to know before buying real estate is included in our South Africa Property Pack

-And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Pretoria.
+If you're planning to buy a property in Pretoria, you may want to download our pack covering the real estate market in Pretoria.

 What are the current property price trends in Pretoria as of 2026?